NVIDIA/NeMo-Guardrails/docs/user_guide/advanced/event-based-api.md

 app = LLMRails(config)

 new_events = app.generate_events(events=[{
-    "type": "user_said",
+    "type": "UtteranceUserActionFinished",
-    "content": "Hello!
+    "final_transcript": "Hello!
 What can you do for me?"
 }])
 print(json.dumps(new_events, indent=True))
 ```